bparanj/crystal/security/setup/proxmox.md

 While importing VMware images to Proxmox VE is possible, there may be some limitations or compatibility issues depending on the specific configuration of the virtual machine and the versions of VMware and Proxmox VE you are using.
 Test the imported virtual machine to ensure it functions as expected in the Proxmox VE environment.

-Make sure you have sufficient storage space in Proxmox VE to accommodate the imported virtual machine's disk files.
+You must have sufficient storage space in Proxmox VE to accommodate the imported virtual machine's disk files.